Uribouz/badminton-matching-app/README.md

 14. Maybe rethink about how wait players affected shuffle decisions --> Removed wait players affected the decision in shuffle
     Z. Bugs fixed: First click in stand-by list is ignored
+23. Fix wait counter increased when player is in status 'break'